advisors-excel-llc/AEConnect/Resources/docs/config/entity_mapping.md

 The annotation is only used on the `class`.

 If the Entity maps to more than one connection, then each connection name should be specified in the `connections={}` attribute of the annotation.
-However, if the `connections` attribute is omitted, all connections are used.
+If the `connections` attribute is omitted, the default connection is used.

-> It should be known that the alias "default" is not applicable here.
-The actual connection name as given in your
-> yaml configuration must be used.
-If you named the connection "default", then say "default", if you named it
-> "larrys_awesome_org", then that's what you'll specify in the connections argument

 ```php
 <?php